 Typical employers

 Many graduates work in museums and galleries.
-As well as curatorial work, you can find opportunities in areas such as:
+As well as curatorial work, you can find opportunities in areas such as:- education

 Another viable alternative is to pursue a career in academia at a higher education institution.
 Key employers in this industry include specialised booksellers, antique dealers, and auctioneers.